Skip to content

 PhilHealth Maternity Benefits 2026: Complete Coverage Guide

-Quick Answer: PhilHealth covers normal spontaneous delivery at ₱9,750 (hospital) or ₱12,675 (birthing home), cesarean section at ₱37,050, and provides a maternity care package worth ₱12,675 to ₱15,600 that includes prenatal checkups and postnatal follow-ups.
+Quick Answer: PhilHealth covers normal spontaneous delivery at ₱29,000, cesarean section at ₱58,000–₱62,000 depending on hospital level, 8 prenatal visits (including vaccines and laboratory tests), and 3 postnatal follow-up visits.
 A separate newborn care package worth ₱4,425 covers essential newborn screening and vaccines.
 Under the Universal Health Care Act, all active PhilHealth members are eligible regardless of the number of premium contributions.

 Table of Contents